Clclark000/SQL/README.md

 # Hello, Welcome to my SQL portfolio.
-## This repository contains a sample of data analysis work I completed using SQL.
+## This repository contains a sample of data analysis work I completed using SQL that displays my personal style and proficiancy.
-### Included are multiple different projects I used while in the process of learning to use SQL.
-These projects are listed below in the order of compleation:
-### Also included is an independant project?
+### Included are different types of small projects I compleated for certification courses as well as larger projects that I worked on independantly.